 After Hearthstone's launch, Cabals' developers turned to Kickstarter, hoping to transform their digital board game into a physical one.
 They didn’t reach their goal.
 Nonplussed, the team relaunched the campaign, only to see it fail a second time.
 The prototype looked fine, but poor reach and a confusing marketing campaign doomed it from the start.
 The project was shelved, its fate lamented in a candid post-mortem.

 For years, Cabals survived on mobile only, the old PC version discontinued and forgotten.
-But with a new wave of CCGs coming to Steam, Cabals made a comeback last year.
+But with a new wave of CCGs coming to Steam, Cabals made a comeback.
 Only it wasn't really Cabals.

 Cabals: Card Blitz is a Frankensteinian abomination, a rotten-smelling corpse wearing the skin of the old Cabals (by which I mean its art assets, only with less clothes on).
 Gone is the delicious mix of card game and board game mechanics, replaced by automatic battles with minimal player interaction.
 You make a deck, start a battle, and watch your cards fight with the opponent's.
 That's all.
 With no way to even influence the card order, it's reduced to luck and prayers.